rollopack/MikroTik-Mass-Updater/README.md

 # MikroTik-Mass-Updater
-Perl script to send commands to a Mikrotik list via SSH.<br>
+Perl script to send commands to a Mikrotik list via SSH.

 By default the script looks for any updates and installs them.
 Via $ssh->system you can pass any other command